EMBL Courses and Conferences during the Coronavirus pandemic

 Registration is open as usual for many events, with back-up plans in place to move further courses and conferences online as necessary.
 Registration fees for any events affected by the COVID-19 disruption are fully refundable.

 More information for participants of events at EMBL Heidelberg can be found here.

-For late abstracts please contact Lea Hohmann directly.
+For late abstracts and registration please contact Lea Hohmann directly.

 One of the ultimate challenges in neuroscience is to link the dynamics of brain activity to behaviour.
 Cutting-edge experimental methodologies such as calcium imaging, multi-electrode recordings and optogenetics in freely-behaving animals of different genetic backgrounds have generated a wealth of rich data sets.
 In order to gain a better understanding, such studies need to be analysed through bioinformatics, computational analysis and theory.
 This meeting seeks to bring together experts on how the brain integrates information about sensory inputs and internal state into behavioural responses.
 This topic will be illustrated by studies in different model organisms and will range from sensory-motor to cognitive behaviour.
 It will foster interdisciplinary discussions between molecular, physiological, behavioural and computational neuroscientists.